 Your Congregation's Website

-Websites are usually provide the first encounter that seekers and potential visitors have with your community.
+Websites usually provide the first encounter that seekers and potential visitors have with your community.
 It's also the go-to place for members and friends to look up important information.

 The UUA offers an inexpensive and easy-to-use UUA WordPress Theme for Congregational Websites which you can use as a framework for your own congregational website without needing to know how to program with html.